rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

     ## [1] "digo" "na"   "se"

-In the first command some random numbers show which are the positions we are going to use as a reference.
+In the first command, some random numbers show which are the positions we will use as a reference.
 In the second, We use those indexes for data checking.
 We could easily do:

 ``` {.r}